Niangmohamed/Niangmohamed/README.md

     Hi Scientist
 </h3>

 <p align='justify'> I'm Mohamed Niang, machine learning scientist and deep learner.
 I like to build something with Neural Network's.
 I like to learn new things and based on it to write repositories.
-I'm a big fan of large languages modeling (LLM) and human level vision AI technologies based on Transformers (Attention Is All You Need).
+I'm a big fan of large languages modeling (LLMs) and human level vision AI technologies based on Transformers (Attention Network's).
 I am currently a machine learning engineer at IBM, working on Pure MLOps for Recommender System.</p>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">